Who Should Apply

 - That someone on your team can communicate with our staff in English.

-- That if you are accepted, you can submit a business plan for our review with 30 days.
-Here are some suggestions as to what your plan should include, and here is what we ask our reviewers to look for, but the most important thing is that you write the plan for yourself.
-There’s no point in us giving you feedback on something you wrote for us.
-This isn’t a competition.
+- That if you are accepted, you can submit a business plan for our review.
+Here are some suggestions as to what your plan should include, and here is what we ask our reviewers to look for.
+The most important thing is that you submit a document that you have written for *you*, not for us.
+We are not a competition.
+We don’t care how attractive your document is (as long as it’s easy to understand.)
+It doesn’t do us (or you) any good for our reviewers to give you feedback on a plan you aren’t using.

-- That, if you are accepted, you pay a small processing fee — US$250 if you operate in an OECD country, US$25 if you operate in a LDC country, US$50 otherwise.
+If you are invited into our program, we will ask you to pay a small processing fee — US$250 if you operate in an OECD country, US$25 if you operate in a LDC country, US$50 otherwise.
 We have found charging a small fee increases the quantity and quality of applications.